BruceEckel/WinterTechForum-hugo/content/travel/index.md

     get confused there's a traveler's information station inside the Union Station building.

-1. The bus to Crested Butte departs at 1:50 pm.
+1. The bus to Crested Butte departs at 1:50 pm from the Bus Concourse at Gate B4.
 It shows up and starts loading about 15 minutes before departure so it's good to be there at 1:30.
 If you have time you can go outside and walk around the local area and there are numerous restaurants and coffee shops to hang out in that are all pretty nice.

 1. The bus terminates at the "4-way Stop" in Crested Butte, at about 7:30.
     There's a heated indoor shelter where it lets off.
 Depending on snow